KimMeen/Time-LLM/README.md

 ```
 @inproceedings{jin2023time,
   title={{Time-LLM}: Time series forecasting by reprogramming large language models},
-  author={Jin, Ming and Wang, Shiyu and Ma, Lintao and Chu, Zhixuan and Zhang, James Y and Shi, Xiaoming and Chen, Pin-Yu and Liang, Yuxuan and Li, Yuan-Fang and Pan, Shirui and others},
+  author={Jin, Ming and Wang, Shiyu and Ma, Lintao and Chu, Zhixuan and Zhang, James Y and Shi, Xiaoming and Chen, Pin-Yu and Liang, Yuxuan and Li, Yuan-Fang and Pan, Shirui and Wen, Qingsong},
   booktitle={International Conference on Learning Representations (ICLR)},
   year={2024}
 }